ammicco1/API-scraper/README.md

  - Method.
  - Status code.
  - An hash of the response so you can easily compare it.

+### Commands
+The possible commands are:
+ - scan, test all the api endpoints in the file.
+ - force, combine all the endpoints in the file for create a 2 words endpoints and test it.
+For example:
+   - file endpoints:
+     - test
+     - api

+    - result endpoints:
+      - test
+      - test/api
+      - api
+      - api/test

 ### Options
 Some options can help to use the script: